Postgraduate fees and costs

 If your studies are related to your current work activities, out-of-pocket course fees may also be tax deductible.
 More information can be found on the Australian Taxation Office website.

 The University also has a number of scholarships available to both domestic and international postgraduate students.

 Student Services and Amenities Fee

-All students will be charged a Student Services & Amenities Fee (SSAF) to assist with the funding of non-academic student services and amenities available to students of the University.
+All students must pay a Student Services and Amenities Fee (SSAF) to assist with the funding of non-academic student services and amenities available to students of the University.

-Students who want to take up the SA-HELP loan option to defer payment of their SSAF will need to complete a Commonwealth Assistance Form (eCAF) as apart of the enrolment process.
+Students who want to take up the SA-HELP loan option to defer payment of their SSAF will need to complete a separate electronic Commonwealth assistance form (eCAF) as part of the enrolment process.